hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MR-API-Introduction.md

 ```

 As seen above we create the Job instance and define a mapper, a combiner, a reducer and eventually submit
 the request to the cluster.
-The `submit` method returns us an ICompletableFuture what we can use to attach
+The `submit` method returns an ICompletableFuture what we can use to attach
 our callbacks or just wait for the result to be processed in a blocking fashion.

 There are more options available for job configuration like define a general chunk size or on what keys
 the operation will be operate.
-For more information consolidate the Javadoc matching your used Hazelcast
+For more information please consolidate the Javadoc matching your used Hazelcast
 version.

 ### KeyValueSource